 As the seventh seed in Singapore, Cibulkova faced world number one Angelique Kerber in the opening match of the round robin stage and gave the top seed a run for her money but lost in three sets.
 She was then blown off the court by sixth seed Madison Keys in her second rubber but rebounded strongly by defeating 2014 finalist and third seed Simona Halep in straight sets.

 Courtesy of her straight set win over Halep and Kerber’s straight set defeat of Keys, Cibulkova finished second in the group and joined Kerber in the semifinals.
-There, she faced eighth seed Svetlana Kuznetsova, who finished on top in the other group and scored a commendable victory over the Russian to book her place in the final, which featured a rematch against Kerber, this time with the title at stake.
+There, she faced eighth seed Svetlana Kuznetsova, who finished on top in the other group, and scored a commendable victory over the Russian to book her place in the final, a rematch against Kerber, this time with the title at stake.

 The Slovak was very much the underdog entering the championship round but played one her best matches ever to upset the world number one 6-3, 6-4 to lift the biggest title of her career on her debut appearance at the WTA Finals, becoming just the fourth player to do so after Serena Williams (2001), Maria Sharapova (2004) and Kvitova (2011).
 Her Singapore accomplishment, her fourth title of the year, also assures Cibulkova finishes 2016 with the most titles of any other player on tour.
 An amazing season it has been for the small-stature but powerful and vibrant Slovak, having racked in four trophies, half of her overall haul of eight titles, finishing the year with 53 wins, her most in a season to date and almost four million dollars in prize money.